Mactych/node-server/README.md

 ## To do
 - [ ] Create a router
+- [x] Fix issue where two middlewhares with the same path won't work, to fix this I must put them into an array

 ## How to use
 Firstly declear the server class, example below.